KD1903/kill-python-script/README.md

 Script also send system notification, a voice message (need to install espeak) it also sends telegram message, for that you have to configure your telegram details in yaml file

+I have added noti.yaml as example (change your credentials in it) and save it at ~/.config/noti/noti.yaml

 for more details about telegram message: https://www.linuxuprising.com/2021/02/get-notifications-on-your-desktop-or.html